jefftranter/raspberrypi/rp2040-logic-analyzer/README.md

   * h    - Show command usage

 Once "go" is selected the trigger will arm and wait for the specified signal.
 The output is a CSV file, each line contains every pin being sampled.
-The output can be saved with any program that can read a serial port to a file.
-Just be aware a large number of samples can take quite a while to transfer.
-The onboard LED will blink as the transfer is happening so you can know when to end the save.